dodeleye99/accelerated-cpp/12_ClassesAsValues/README.md

 # Chapter 12: Classes as Values

-We have briefly seen in previous chapters how objects of **class types** can be made to function like **values**, that is, retaining an **independent** state during operations, unrelated to the state of any other objects involved.
+In previous chapters it was breifly touched upon how objects of **class types** can be made to function like **values**, that is, retaining an **independent** state during operations, unrelated to the state of any other objects involved.

 In particular, the **copy constructor** and **assignment operator**, which every class will have defined (synthesised by the compiler if the user does not define them) allows us to "set" an object (whether new or pre-existent) to another one using the `=` symbol.
 If properly defined, the object can be made independent of the object used to set it, thus acting like a value.